FullHuman/purgecss/docs/CLI.md

-  -s, --safelist <list...>             list of classes that should not be removed -b, --blocklist <list...>            list of selectors that should be removed -k, --skippedContentGlobs <list...>  list of glob patterns for folders/files that should not be scanned -h, --help                           display help for command
+  -s, --safelist <list...>             list of classes that should not be removed -b, --blocklist <list...>            list of selectors that should be removed -k, --skippedContentGlobs <list...>  list of glob patterns for folders/files that should not be scanned -p, --preserve-paths                 preserve folder hierarchy in the output -h, --help                           display help for command
 ```